The Mummy (franchise): The Mummy's Tomb (1942)

 The mummy Kharis is back after he was lit on fire 30 years ago.
 After 30 years, Steve Banning has now become a famous archaeologist and is living in the peaceful town of Mapleton, Massachusetts.
 However the town becomes less peaceful when Steve is murdered by an unknown assailant.
-His son John tries to crack the case with some help from Babe Hanson, Steve’s friend who helped defeat Kharis 30 years ago.
+His son John tries to crack the case with some help from Babe Hanson, Steve's friend who helped defeat Kharis 30 years ago.

 The Mummy's Ghost (1944)

-After Kharis is defeated by the Banning family, we go to a new character, Tom Harvey and his girlfriend Amina, who is the reincarnation of Princess Ananka, Kharis’s long-lost love who Kharis grows more closer to and wants to turn immortal, will Tom and the police put a stop to this?
+After Kharis is defeated by the Banning family, a new protagonist, Tom Harvey and his girlfriend Amina, who is the reincarnation of Princess Ananka, are in conflict with Kharis, who grows closer to Amina and wants to turn her immortal, while Tom and the police try to stop him.

 The Mummy's Curse (1944)

-25 years later after The Mummy's Ghost, an irrigation project in the bayous of Louisiana unearths The mummy Kharis from his sleep and he is resurrected once again, meanwhile Kharis's lost love, Ananka also forms from a swamp, causing the monster to embrace his 3,000 year old love after many years.
+25 years later after The Mummy's Ghost, an irrigation project in the bayous of Louisiana unearths the mummy Kharis from his sleep and is resurrected once again.
+Meanwhile, Kharis's lost love Ananka also forms from a swamp, causing the monster to embrace his 3,000 year old love after many years.

 Abbott and Costello Meet the Mummy (1955)

-Freddie Franklin and his best friend Peter Patterson just want to go back to the states, but get caught up in the mummy's tale when dr. Zoomer is murdered and they find a medallion, causing the police, a thief and her henchmen, a high priest and his henchmen and the mummy Klaris to go after them.
+Two expatriate Americans are supposed to work as guardians of a mummy during its transportation, but their prospective employer is murdered and the mummy is stolen.
+The duo are left in possession of a sacred medallion which supposedly records the location of a hidden treasure.
+They get acquainted with a female treasure hunter and with the modern followers of the mummy.